Quantum effects in photosynthesis

 Long-lived quantum coherence in photon transfer is supported by experimental observations such as the interference oscillatory signals present in ultrafast optical spectroscopy experiments carried out on the Fenna-Matthews-Olson (FMO) protein .
 This view, however, faces continuous controversy and is challenged by other observations in which the oscillatory signals are not present leading to the proposal of alternative mechanisms of energy transfer.
 Investigating whether quantum mechanisms are involved in the initial photon capture by the antenna complex of different microorganisms apart from green-sulphur bacteria represents one of the methods that would contribute greatly for elucidating the phenomenon.

-My project aims to investigate the role of vibrational motions in the quantum coherence of light harvesting complexes of the photosynthetic, non-sulphur, purple bacteria Rhodobacter sphaeroides.
-Using metabolic methods, heavy isotopes will be incorporated into the bacteriochlorophyll molecules present in Rhodobacter’s light harvesting complexes with the intention of perturbing coherence and thus reducing the efficiency of energy transfer.
+In this project the aim is to investigate the role of vibrational motions in coherent energy transfer of the light harvesting complexes of the photosynthetic, purple bacteria Rhodobacter sphaeroides.
+In order to test this aspect of photosynthesis, heavy isotopes will be incorporated into key atoms of the photosynthetic pigments using metabolic approaches and then purified and examined to detect any changes in their optical properties and the efficiency of photosynthesis.

 University of Surrey